YEAR 10 CORE SUBJECTS

 3 lessons/ week

-Social Sciences are important because they give you the skills to participate in an increasingly globalised society.
-They also encourage critical thinking, an appreciation for the past and an awareness of future issues such as sustainability.
-In today’s world it is essential to understand different perspectives and Social Sciences allow students the opportunity to explore different ideas and values.
+Social studies gives you the skills to participate in an increasingly global society.
+It encourages critical thinking, an appreciation for the past, and an awareness of current and future issues such as sustainability and climate change.
+In today’s world it is essential to understand different perspectives and Social studies allows students the opportunity to explore different ways of viewing the world.

-This course leads onto senior courses in Geography, History, Social Science, Media Studies, Classical Studies (L3), Business Studies, Accounting (L1) and Tourism.
+This course leads on to senior courses in Geography, History, Business Studies, and Community and Social Investigation.